open-source-labs/Chronos/examples/docker/README.md

 docker-compose -f docker-compose.yml up
 ```

-4. If you run into any issues regarding 'linux/amd64,linux/arm/v7,linux/arm64/v8' for cadvisor, navigate to the docker-compose.yml and find the cadvisor dictionary.
-Change "platform" to linux/arm64/v8 for M1 Chips and linux/amd64 for Intel Chips.
+4. If you run into any issues regarding `linux/amd64,linux/arm/v7,linux/arm64/v8` for cadvisor, navigate to the docker-compose.yml and find the cadvisor dictionary and try the below solutions.
+  1. Change `platform` to `linux/arm64/v8` for M1 Chips and `linux/amd64` for Intel Chips.

-If you run into any issues regarding versions/images cadvisor, navigate to the docker-compose.yml and find the cadvisor dictionary.
-Change "image" to `image: gcr.io/cadvisor/cadvisor:latest` to `image: gcr.io/cadvisor/cadvisor:v0.47.0`
+  2. Change "image" to `image: gcr.io/cadvisor/cadvisor:latest` to `image: gcr.io/cadvisor/cadvisor:v0.47.0`
+  3. Alternatively, use Docker Buildx to specify multi-platform.

 ###